• About Us

 Tenant Rights Explained By State

-Leases, rent increases, security deposits, and repairs can all feel stressful when you’re not sure what your rights are.
+Leases, rent increases, security deposits, and repairs can all feel stressful when youre not sure what your rights are.
 To make things more complicated, tenant rights are not the same in every state.
-The rules that apply in California might be completely different in Texas, Florida, or New York.
+The rules that apply in California might be completely d

 Read More